tentaclenotsoft/node-catbox/README.md

 - `userHash` - A string containing hash of the user to which the operations will be made, if undefined the operations will be done as anonymous

 ### upload(urlOrPath)
+Upload a file via url or path to it

-- `urlOrPath` - A string containing url or path to the file
+- `urlOrPath` - A url or path to the file

 ### delete(files)
+Delete one or more files

 - `files` - An array with the name of the files to be deleted from the account

+### createAlbum(options)
+Create a new album for your account or anonymously

+- `options`
+	- `title` - Name for the album
+	- `description` - Album description
+	- `files` - Name of files to add to your album